JoshuaHolt-Tech/pneumonia_detection/Readme.md

 ## Abstract :book:

 This dataset, available on [Kaggle](https://www.kaggle.com/datasets/paultimothymooney/chest-xray-pneumonia) and [Data Mendeley](https://data.mendeley.com/datasets/rscbjbr9sj/2), includes chest X-Ray images categorized into 2 categories: Pneumonia and Normal.
 The images are further separated into bacterial and viral pneumonia sets using labels gathered from their filenames.
-Afterwards a Convolutional Neural Network is trained and attemps to classify unseen images from the test set into their respective diagnosis.
+Afterwards a Convolutional Neural Network is trained and attempts to classify unseen images from the test set into their respective diagnosis.

 ## Dataset Information :globe_with_meridians:
 <details>